Our community stretches near and far.

 Since January 2019 small groups of the Year Two children have been visiting Kings College Hospital every other week to brighten the days of some of the older patients there.
 The projects was set up between the school and a parent, Dr Ruth Cairns, a Consultant Psychiatrist at KCH.
 The work has had a great impact on the c,old and young alike.
 It has inspired the children to think about other roles they might do as they grow up, it has helped them to think of others, developed their questioning skills and allowed them to draw alongside people who they may not normally do so.
 For the patients ... it has brought smiles to faces and a fair amount of joy!

-Thanks to the incredible support from parents and the community, teachers over the past six years have visited Uganda over the summer supporting the teachers and children at Cherish Primary School.
+Thanks to the incredible support from parents and the community, teachers over the past eight years have visited Uganda in order to support the teachers and children at Cherish Primary School.
 Cherish, which was set up in February 2011, was launched to help disadvantaged children in the local community who were not enrolled in school.
 The school’s selection criteria includes children living with HIV, orphans and vulnerable children living in abject poverty.

-All this continues to be made possible by the generous contributions to our fundraising efforts by parents and friends of Dulwich Village Infants’.
+All this continues to be made possible through the time and funds given by staff as well as generous contributions to our fundraising efforts by parents and friends of Dulwich Village C of E Infants’ School.
 Thank you!

 In support of our vision of "flourishing with God in life, learning and love" we aim to promote courageous advocacy through our relationships with those around us, through the promotion of opportunities to challenge social injustice and inequality and to support each other, adult and child, to speak out about how we should care for our world, our neighbours and ourselves.In the process of thinking and doing something for others we are standing up for them and drawing others attention to their need.
 In this process we often find we are changed and hope that it changes the lives of others too.